wendyverdonk93/docs/content/getting-started/glossary/_index.md

 ### RESTful API (application programming interface)
 The interface and set of protocols merchants use to exchange data with the MultiSafepay server.
 Our [API Reference](/api/) specifies the content and format of requests to our server and the responses the server sends back.

+### retrieval
+When a customer cancels a credit card transaction within 24 hours.
+The funds have not yet left the customer's bank account, so they don't receive a credit.

 ### SEPA
 The Single Euro Payments Area (SEPA) is a European Union payment-integration initiative.
 Customers can quickly and securely transfer euros within the EU and to a number of non-EU countries.